kwerwath/git-papers/journal.md

 # My super amazing title
 Authored by: Katy

-Inttroduction: This is the introduction to my amazing new paper.
+Introduction: This is the introduction to my amazing new paper.
+Based on results from Smith (2009).